lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### IPv6 source and destination IID

-If the Dev or APP IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
+If the Dev or App IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "DevIID" or "AppIID".
 The
 LPWAN technology generally carries a single identifier corresponding to the Dev.
 AppIID cannot be used.

 For privacy reasons or if the Dev address is changing over time, a static value that is not equal to the Dev address SHOULD be used.
 In that case, the TV contains the static value, the MO operator is set to "equal" and the CDA is set to "not-sent".